ThomasChambers15243/Dissertation/Paper/Handout/370 Handout.md

           )
 ```

-Normality can be vied through a Density plot and a Q-Q Plot
+Normality can be viewed through a Density plot and a Q-Q Plot
 ```
 # Q-Q Plot
 ggqqplot(SampleResults$Score, ylab = "GPT Answers", xlab = "Human",